 In 1997, the concept of the main camp game was formed, prepared by the camp leaders each year it is what gives SUMMER TIME its uniqueness, which is indelibly written into the memories of children.
 Even today's themes are not intended merely to distract children and entertain, but also to educate.
 One characteristic of the SUMMER TIME camps is also games that match the requirement that older and younger children help each other.

-After 20 years, where previously there was one hour of the morning program reserved for English, a fundamental change was implemented in 2014 with English becoming the core content of the whole morning.
+After 20 years, where previously there was one hour of the morning program reserved for English, a fundamental change was implemented in 2014 with English becoming the core content of the whole day.
 After another three years, when the emphasis on intensive language training, along with the attractiveness of the main camp game formed the two basic pillars of the camp program, another transformation occurred cementing the importance of the main camp game through transition to adventure games.
 Popular adventure themes from the main camp game became a permanent part of the camp and will continue to do so in the coming years, the same way English has become the core of the day.

 A gentle and appealing approach towards teaching English and the purposefully developed adventure games are the two most important traditions of the camp SUMMER TIME, which has been systematically improved year upon year.